TheCandidStartup/TheCandidStartup.github.io/_drafts/svf-file-format.md

 The first job was to come up with a formal spec.
 There would be multiple teams working on reading and writing SVF in at least two different languages (C++ and JavaScript).
 Using "the code" as the spec wouldn't work.

 I was a co-author of the final spec.
 It was a pretty straight forward transliteration of the Navisworks file structure.
-It covered the model representation, geometry and viewing related meta-data.
+It covered the model representation, geometry and viewing related metadata.
 The [object property representation]({{ nw_url | append: "#properties" }}) in Navisworks had always been something of a compromise, so we reworked it significantly for SVF.

 For the BIM 360 Glue backend we had implemented a system where properties were extracted from Navisworks files and stored in [SQLite](https://www.sqlite.org/index.html) database files, one per model.
 The files were easy to manage, efficient to query and the SQLite engine is built to page data in and out of memory as needed.
 SQLite is widely used.
 Most browsers implement their local storage databases using SQLite.